-Access allows you to control what different users can do in the WordPress admin and what they can read in the front-end.
+Access allows you to control what different users can do in the WordPress admin and what they can read on the front-end.
 You can set access rules for user types and for specific users.

 Go to Toolset -> Access Control and you will see a list of everything that Access can manage.
 It will always include posts, pages, tags, and categories.
 When your site uses custom post types and taxonomy, they will appear as well.

-Access also manages user access to post field groups, Toolset forms, WPML and WooCommerce.
+Access also manages user access to post field groups, Toolset forms, WPML, and WooCommerce.

 Access controls for posts, pages, and custom post types look like this:

-To allow Access to manage that content type, click on the Managed by Access check-box at the top of each section and then on the Save button for that post type.
+To allow Access to manage that content type, click on the Managed by Access checkbox at the top of each section and then on the Save button for that post type.